 The Learn to Play Tennis Program utilizes the QuickStart Tennis Program format.
 This recreational format is designed to introduce children to the game of tennis by using equipment that is adapted to their age and size.
 Having fun and enjoying this learning experience is the number one goal of this program.

 YMCA Flag Football leagues provide players the opportunity to learn the basics of football in a developmental environment.
 Leagues focus on having fun and teaching fundamentals.
-The players are placed into groups based on their age (1st & 2nd grade, 3rd & 4th grade, and 5th & 6th grade).
+The players are placed into groups based on their age (1st to 3rd grade & 4th to 6th grade).

 YMCA of the Northwoods